 Valpo students and graduates have access to job listings, mock interview exercises, and placement tests.
 Distance learners have online access to the Christopher Center for Library Resources.
 Valpo students must maintain a minimum 3.0 GPA and must graduate before attempting more than 150% of required credits.

-Valparaiso University is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Valparaiso University is regionally accredited by the Higher Learning Commission (HLC).

 Cedar City, Utah